 TNOCS reports that in calendar year 2008, there were 1,059 incidents of damage to underground facilities reported in Tennessee.
 Of these, 988 or 93% were damages to natural gas facilities.
-Because Tennessee does not require that damage incidents be reported, however, the actual total number is likely much greater, and because most other types of utilities are not regulated by a state agency, they are even less likely to report damage incidents.
+The actual total number is likely much higher because Tennessee does not require that damage incidents be reported.
+Most other types of utilities are not regulated for this purpose by a state agency and, therefore, are even less likely to report damage incidents.

 For calendar year 2009, the TNOCS received reports of 832 damage incidents.
 Of these, 85% were to natural gas facilities.
-Damages to water facilities comprised 7.45% of the total.
+Damages to water facilities comprised 7.5% of the total.
 The numbers for all types of facilities, however, are likely underreported.